poftwaresatent/whole_body_control/README.md

 ROS stack for Stanford Whole-Body Controller
 ==============================================

-Integration of Stanford-WBC in ROS was started in late 2009, as part of a project supported by [Willow Garage][WG].
-The aim of this part of the project is to perform whole-body control [PR2][], and one of the main outcomes has been the open-sourcing of the core Stanford-WBC codebase.
-Currently, the most active developments here are in the area of taking into account motor torque limitations within the WBC framework.
+The integration of Stanford-WBC in ROS started in late 2009, as part of a project supported by [Willow Garage][WG].
+The aim of this project is to perform whole-body control in [PR2][], and as a result one of the main outcomes has been to open-source the core Stanford-WBC codebase.
+We are currently finalizing a first release that enables compliant control of operational tasks in the end effectors while controlling compliant postures in the null-space of the task.
+The medium term objective is to take into account motor torque limitations while optimizing the execution of tasks and postures for the desired behaviors.
+The long term objective is to provide an easy to reuse framework for creating new compliant whole-body behavior by composing existing ones and easily adding custom tasks.

 [WG]: http://www.willowgarage.com/
 [PR2]: http://www.willowgarage.com/pages/pr2/overview